yazi-rs/yazi-rs.github.io/usage/faq.md

   </div>
 </details>

+Before [Add `CSI 14 t` sequence support](https://github.com/crossterm-rs/crossterm/pull/810) is merged, it is not possible to obtain the actual width and height of the terminal.

+Therefore, the Windows version of Yazi currently uses `preview.max_width` and `preview.max_height` specified by the user in the `yazi.toml` as the image size.

 ## Why can't "Open" and "Enter" be a single command?

 The decision to separate `enter` and `open` commands was intentional.